neuroidss/Singularity-Agent-Factory/README.md

 **Live Demo:** [https://neuroidss.github.io/Singularity-Agent-Factory/](https://neuroidss.github.io/Singularity-Agent-Factory/)

-This project is an experimental platform for building a self-improving AI agent.
-The application has been streamlined to focus on a core use case: developing an AI pilot that can navigate a complex environment, learn from observation, and share its skills with a collective.

-The ultimate goal is to bootstrap a "singularity agent" that can recursively enhance its own intelligence by striving for true autonomy, both individually and as part of a collective.

-## Architecture: Frontend + Optional Backend

-The system is composed of two main parts:
-1.  **Frontend (this repository):** A React-based user interface that runs entirely in the browser.
-It handles all visualizations, user interactions, and the execution of client-side tools (UI, browser-based JavaScript).
-It can function completely standalone.
-2.  **Backend (the `server` directory):** An **optional** Node.js server that acts as a "body" for the AI, allowing it to perform tasks that are impossible in a browser's sandbox.
-It provides the AI with two critical capabilities: writing files to disk and executing shell commands.

-The frontend will automatically detect if the backend server is running.
-If not, it will default to a safe, **client-only mode**.

-## Core Concept: Purpose-Driven Swarm Architecture
+This project is an experimental, browser-first platform for building a self-improving AI agent swarm.
+The system is designed around a purpose-driven architecture where agents resolve user requests by identifying and processing "deltas"—the gap between the current reality and a desired potential.
+It dynamically evolves its own capabilities by creating new tools and automating complex workflows, with the ultimate goal of bootstrapping a recursively self-improving "singularity agent."

+The application demonstrates these concepts across multiple complex domains, including **automated hardware engineering (KiCad PCB Design)**, **robotics simulation**, and **long-term strategic planning** via a knowledge graph.

+## Key Features

+*   **Self-Improving Swarm:** The core evolutionary loop allows agents to create new tools (`Tool Creator`) and codify multi-step processes into automated workflows (`Workflow Creator`), permanently expanding the system's capabilities.
+*   **Multi-Domain Capability:**
+    *   **KiCad EDA:** An entire PCB design workflow, from natural language prompt to fabrication-ready files, is automated by the agent.
+    *   **Robotics Simulation:** A 3D environment where agents can be defined with unique behaviors, controlled manually, and observed by the swarm to learn new skills.
+    *   **Strategic Memory:** A persistent knowledge graph allows the agent to build long-term plans and "Directives" that transcend single tasks.
+*   **Learning from Observation:** A human can "pilot" a robot agent through a sequence of actions.
+The AI can then observe this history and automatically create a new, reusable skill (`Create Skill From Observation`).
+*   **Dynamic Tool Context:** Using in-browser sentence embeddings, the system filters a vast library of tools to provide the agent with only the most relevant capabilities for the task at hand, improving focus and performance.
+*   **Pluggable AI Brains:** Supports multiple AI model providers, including Google Gemini, any OpenAI-compatible API (like a local Ollama server), and fully in-browser HuggingFace transformer models.
+*   **Client-First, Server-Optional:** The entire application runs as a self-contained demo in the browser (no installation needed).
+An optional Node.js backend can be run to unlock the agent's full potential, allowing it to write files and execute local code (e.g., Python scripts for real KiCad automation).

+## The Agent Constitution

-This project is founded on a set of principles for self-organization.
-This provides a robust framework for an AI that can manage its own evolution without direct human micromanagement.
+Agent behavior is not hard-coded but guided by a formal constitution.
+This provides a robust framework for an AI that can manage its own evolution.
+Key principles include:

 1.  **Delta-Driven Execution**: The agent doesn't just execute a plan.
 It identifies and resolves "Deltas"—the gap between the current reality and a potential future.
-A user's request is the initial Delta.
-A missing tool is an "Evolutionary Delta."
-An inefficient process is an "Operational Delta."
+A user's request is the initial Delta; a missing tool is an "Evolutionary Delta."

-2.  **Mandates, not Agents**: An agent process is not a monolithic entity.
-It is a process executing a "Mandate."
-The Mandate is a definition of work with a clear **Purpose** and **Accountabilities**.
-This separation means if one agent process fails, the Mandate's definition persists, and another process could theoretically execute it.

-3.  **System Evolution is the Core Directive**: The agent's primary way to solve systemic problems (Evolutionary Deltas) is to evolve itself and the system.
+2.  **Evolution is the Prime Directive**: The agent's primary way to solve novel problems is to evolve the system itself.
+If a capability is missing, its highest priority is to create a new tool.
-    *   **`Tool Creator`**: If the agent lacks a capability, its highest priority is to resolve this delta by creating a new tool.
-This is a formal act of system evolution that permanently enhances the entire system.
-    *   **`Workflow Creator`**: If the agent identifies a repetitive, inefficient process, it resolves this delta by creating a workflow, thus automating the pattern and freeing itself for more complex problems.

-4.  **Distributed Authority & Capability Sets**: Sets of tools are treated as "Capability Sets" (e.g., KiCad tools, Robotics tools).
-The agent is guided to respect these sets, preventing chaotic cross-interference and promoting modular, specialized capabilities.
+3.  **Strategic Cognition**: Agents operate on two levels: tactical (solving the immediate problem) and strategic (pursuing long-term goals, or "Directives").
+These Directives are stored in a persistent knowledge graph, forming the agent's long-term memory.

-When one agent creates a new tool (on either client or server), it instantly becomes available to all other agents in the swarm.
+4.  **Distributed Capabilities**: When one agent creates a new tool, it instantly becomes available to all other agents.
 This allows the collective to dynamically create and distribute contextual skills, making the entire system more capable.

+## Application Modules

+*   **KiCad EDA Panel:** The main interface for the hardware engineering workflow.
+Provide a high-level prompt, and watch the agent define components, create a netlist, arrange the board, and generate fabrication files.
+*   **Robotics Simulation Panel:** A 3D environment for defining robot agents with different personalities (e.g., 'patroller', 'resource_collector').
+Pilot an agent to teach the swarm, then command the swarm to execute the learned skill.
+*   **Knowledge Graph Viewer:** A 3D visualization of the agent's "mind."
+See the Directives, concepts, and relationships it has stored in its long-term strategic memory.

 ---

-## Getting Started
+## Getting Started (Client-Only Demo)

-### Option 1: Run in Browser Only (No Setup)
-Simply open the `index.html` file in your browser.
-The application will run in client-only mode.
+Simply open the `index.html` file in a modern web browser (like Chrome or Edge).
+Everything you need for the simulated, in-browser experience is included.

-### Option 2: Run with the Backend Server (Full Functionality)
-To enable server-side tools (like running local Python scripts), follow these simple steps.
+## Running the Full Stack (Optional)

+To unlock the agent's ability to interact with your local file system and execute code (e.g., running Python scripts to control the real KiCad), you can run the optional backend server.

+**Prerequisites:**
+*   Node.js and npm
+*   Python 3 and `venv`

+**Setup:**
-1.  **Navigate to the `server` directory** in your terminal.
+1. Navigate to the `server/` directory.

-2.  **Prepare the setup scripts:** The setup scripts are provided as `.txt` files.
-Rename them and make them executable:
-    ```bash
-    mv install.sh.txt install.sh
-    mv start.sh.txt start.sh
-    chmod +x install.sh start.sh
-    ```
+2. Rename `install.sh.txt` to `install.sh` and make it executable (`chmod +x install.sh`).

-3.  **Run the installation script:** This will install all Node.js and Python dependencies.
-(Requires Node.js, npm, Python, and pip).
+3. Run the installation script: `./install.sh`.
+This will install Node dependencies and create a Python virtual environment with required packages.
-    ```bash
-    ./install.sh
-    ```

-4.  **Install Freerouting (Required for PCB Autorouting):**
-    The new autorouting feature depends on the external `freerouting` Java application.
-    - Download the JAR file from the official repository: [https://github.com/freerouting/freerouting/releases/latest](https://github.com/freerouting/freerouting/releases/latest)
-    - Rename the downloaded file to `freerouting.jar`.
-    - Place the `freerouting.jar` file inside the `server/scripts/` directory.
-The application is configured to find it there.

-5.  **Start the server:**
-    ```bash
-    ./start.sh
-    ```
-    The server will start on `http://localhost:3001`.

-6.  **Launch the Frontend:** Open `index.html` in your browser.
-It will automatically connect to the running server.

----

-## Use Case: Audio Processing Testbed

-To demonstrate the full client-server loop, the application includes an "Audio Testbed".
-This UI component allows you to:
-1. Record audio from your microphone in the browser.
-2. Send the audio file to the backend server.
-3. The server then uses an AI-created tool (e.g., "Gemma Audio Processor") to execute a Python script on the audio file.
+4. Rename `start.sh.txt` to `start.sh` and make it executable (`chmod +x start.sh`).

+**Execution:**
-4. The result from the Python script is sent back to the browser and displayed.
+*   Run `./start.sh` from the `server/` directory to launch the backend.

-**SECURITY WARNING:** The backend server is designed to execute arbitrary code and shell commands generated by an AI using Node.js's `child_process`.
-This is **EXTREMELY DANGEROUS** and grants the AI the ability to read/write files and run any command on the machine where the server is running. **DO NOT** expose this server to the internet or run it in a production environment without extreme caution and robust sandboxing.
-It is intended for local, experimental use only.
+*   The frontend application will automatically detect the server and enable server-side tools.

+> **Security Warning:** The backend server is designed to execute code based on AI-generated commands.
+It is a powerful tool for agent development but should **never** be exposed to the internet.